superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 db["doc2vec_embeddings"].head()
 ```

-This code (above) handles each row in the table as a distinct movie entry, with columns for the movie's essential details - title, genres, and embeddings.

 ### Using Doc2Vec embeddings to surface relevant recommendations

 For a given query movie, we first get our trained neural network to predict its genres.
 We then filter our movie database (using an appropriate SQL filter) to include only those movies that belong to at least one of the predicted genres.
 Next, we perform a vector similarity search on this filtered subset, retrieving the most similar movies based on their vector representations.
-This approach ensures that our movie recommendations will be not only similar in terms of their vector characteristics but also share genre preferences with the query movie, resulting in more relevant and personalized recommendations.
+This approach ensures that our movie recommendations will be relevant and personalized - our suggestions will be not only similar in terms of their vector characteristics but also share genre preferences with the query movie.

 ```python
 # Function to get genres for a single movie query